 As of December 31, 2021, we had \$83.4 million of U.S. federal and \$33.3 million of state net operating loss carryforwards available to reduce future taxable income.
 Of the \$83.4 million in U.S. federal net operating loss carryforwards, \$81.3 million post-2017 Federal net operating loss carryover will be carried forward indefinitely for U.S. federal tax purposes and \$2.1 million pre-2018 Federal net operating loss carryover will begin to expire in 2037. \$33.3 million of our U.S. state net operating loss carryforwards will begin to expire in 2037.
 It is possible that we will not generate taxable income in time to use these net operating loss carryforwards before their expiration or at all.
-Under legislative changes made in December 2017, U.S. federal net operating losses incurred in 2018 and in future years may be carried forward indefinitely, but the deductibility of such net operating loss carryforwards and certain tax credits may be subject to significant limitations under Section 382 and Section 383 of the Code, respectively, and similar provisions of state law.
+Under legislative changes made in December 2017, U.S. federal net operating losses incurred in 2018 and in future years may be carried forward indefinitely, but the deductibility of such net operating losses is limited.
+It is uncertain if and to what extent various states will conform to the newly enacted federal tax law.
+In addition, the federal and state net operating loss carryforwards and certain tax credits may be subject to significant limitations under Section 382 and Section 383 of the Code, respectively, and similar provisions of state law.
 Under those sections of the Code, if a corporation undergoes an "ownership change," the corporation's ability to use its pre-change net operating loss carryforwards and other pre-change attributes, such as research tax credits, to offset its post-change income or tax may be limited.
-In general, an "ownership change" will occur if there is a cumulative change in our ownership by "5-percent shareholders" that exceeds 50 percentage points over a rolling three-year period.
-Similar rules may apply under state tax laws.
-We have not yet undertaken an analysis of whether the Business Combination constituted an "ownership change" for purposes of Section 382 and Section 383 of the Code.
-In addition, certain U.S. states have imposed additional limitations on the use of net operating loss carryforwards not otherwise imposed on the use of U.S. federal net operating loss carryforwards and other pre-change attributes, such as research tax credits, to offset its post
+In general, an "ownership change" will occur if there is a cumulative change in our ownership by "5-percent shareholders" that exceeds 50 percentage points over a "ownership change" for purposes of Section 382 and Section 383 of the Code.
+In addition, certain U.S. states have imposed additional limitations in the future.